Frequently Asked Questions

 Students without a required science background are welcome to apply and will be reviewed on a case-by-case basis for admission.
 Relevant professional experience may substitute for academic coursework.

-Students average two – three years to complete the master’s degree but have up to seven years to complete coursework.
-Coursework taken as a non-degree student is also part of the seven-year time frame.
+On average, students complete the master's degree in two to three years, but you have up to seven years to complete coursework.
+Coursework taken as a non-degree student is also part of the seven-year timeframe.
 If the degree is not completed within seven years, the coursework taken prior will expire.

-Students can complete their graduate certificates in as little as two semesters but have up to seven years to complete coursework.
-Coursework taken as a non-degree student is also part of the seven-year time frame.
+Students can complete their graduate certificates in as few as two semesters but have up to seven years to complete coursework.
+Coursework taken as a non-degree student is also part of the seven-year timeframe.
 If the graduate certificate is not completed within seven years, the coursework taken prior will expire.

 Students are accepted in all three semesters: summer, fall and spring.
+However, the Microbiome and Health Graduate Certificate only includes classes that are offered during Fall and Spring semesters.
 Check the following link for Critical Dates.

 Any credits earned in our microbiology graduate certificate programs may be transferred in full to the master’s degree in microbiology in cell science.
 You must be admitted to the master’s degree program and earn a grade of “B” or higher in the course(s).
 A grade of “B-“ or less will not transfer.